tencentyun/intlcloud-documents/product/存储/对象存储 4.0/API文档/请求签名_intl.md

 RESTful APIs support anonymous and signed HTTP requests, which help you use COS resources.

 - Anonymous request: A request that does not contain any authentication information.
 - Signed request: A request that is signed with authentication information.
-The COS server authenticates the requestor of the signed request and only executes the authenticated ones.
+The COS server authenticates the requester of the signed request and only executes the authenticated ones.
 Otherwise, it returns an error message and denies the request.

 The COS server performs HMAC (Hash Message Authentication Code) authentication schema.